 The espresso is a fundamental staple of coffee culture – the full-bodied, deliciously dark result of brewing coffee under pressure with hot water, characteristically topped with a velvety crema.

 Like coffee a different way?
-Find out how to make coffee like a barista with our guide to achieving the perfect cup of cafetière, AeroPress or pour over.
+Find out how to make coffee like a barista with our guide to achieving the perfect cup of cafetière, AeroPress or pour-over and discover our tried and tested picks of the best coffee machines, including bean-to-cup coffee machines and coffee pod machines.

 For more coffee reviews, check out our best coffee subscriptions and best gifts for coffee lovers.
-Make your own homemade coffee syrup using our step-by-step recipe and discover more advice and buyer’s guides on everything from the best British gins to the best English vineyard breaks in our reviews section.
+Make your own homemade coffee syrup using our step-by-step recipe and discover more advice and buyer’s guides on everything from the best British gins and best English vineyard breaks to Gozney vs Ooni pizza ovens in our reviews section.

 Depending on your budget and level of passion for the process, there are different considerations when finding the perfect espresso machine for you.
 The number of personalisation options on your espresso machine will correlate to the price: the more you spend, usually the more features to help you tailor each element to your taste, from the grind-grade to brewing time and milk temperature.